EgorBo/Toasts.Forms.Plugin/README.md

 Toasts Notification Plugin for Xamarin and Windows
 ===================

-## Currently under a rebuild.
-Due to the recent advancedments in notification systems on each platform, I am bring it into the future.
-Using native toast / notification platform instead of custom UI overlays.

-This is a sharp detour but brings the UI inline with user expectations and doesn't try to shove a similar look and experience across platforms.

-A simple way of showing some notifications inside your Xamarin or Windows application.
+A simple way of showing notifications inside your Xamarin or Windows application.
 In windows phone world we call them "Toasts".
+This plugin uses the platforms native toast / notification API's.

 Setup and usage
 ===================